SiskonEmilia/StyleGAN-PyTorch/README.md

 # StyleGAN-PyTorch

+This is a simple but complete pytorch-version implementation of Nvidia's Style-based GAN[3].
+We've train this model on [our new anime face dataset](https://github.com/SiskonEmilia/Anime-Wifu-Dataset) and a subset of FFHQ, you can download our pre-trained model to evaluate or continue training by yourself.

+## Preview

+*Not available yet.*

 ## Versions

 We provide you with two versions of implementations: the `SGAN.ipynb` for jupyter notebook with GUI and the `SGAN.py` for CLI only.